Not sure what to do in Yellowstone in 4 days? Worry not.

 Come in and admire the iconic interior architecture in the 75-ft-tall lobby.
 Free guided tours were available before the events of 2020 but we aren’t sure if they still have them.
 You can ask the reception at the lodge for more information about that.

 When you are done checking out the amazing interior decor, head to the connected Old Faithful Dining Room and enjoy a nice lunch.
-As one of the few restaurants inside the park, the Old Faithful Dining Room has a menu of extensive American dishes.
+As one of the few restaurants inside the park, the Old Faithful Dining Room has an extensive menu of traditional American dishes.

 5. Morning Glory Pool & Upper Geyser Basin

 After your hearty lunch, it is time to continue exploring Yellowstone.
 Right now, you have a choice to make, either to go towards Morning Glory Pool or visit the Lone Star Geyser.
-The Lone Star Geyser is a geyser that erupts every 3 hours, so you can swap it with the visit to Morning Glory Pool if it is going to erupt soon.
+The Lone Star Geyser is a geyser that erupts every 3 hours, so you can swap it with the visit to Morning Glory Pool if the timing is better.

 But for the sake of our 4 day Yellowstone itinerary, let’s assume you are visiting Morning Glory Pool first.